sorryshady/price2quote/memory-bank/activeContext.md

 ## Current State

-The project is transitioning from initial setup to implementing a robust authentication system, starting with credentials and planning for social login extensibility.
+Registration and email verification are fully functional.
+The system is ready for login, session, and OAuth work.